Analyzing And Editing Inner Mechanisms Of Backdoored Language Models: Related Work

 \subsection{Backdoor Attacks}

 Backdoor attacks and defenses continue to be relevant for robustness research of machine learning models \citep{wallace_concealed_2021, yiming_2022, saha_backdoor_2022, gan_triggerless_2022, goldwasser_planting_2022}, as shown in recent advancements in certified defenses \citep{hammoudeh_reducing_2023}, time series \citep{jiang_backdoor_2023}, and speech recognition attacks \citep{aghakhani_venomave_2023}.
-The authors of \citep[e.g.][]{li2022deep, kurita2020weight, zhang2021trojaning, bagdasaryan2021spinning} present different ways to backdoor LMs.
+The authors of \citep[e.g.,][]{li2022deep, kurita2020weight, zhang2021trojaning, bagdasaryan2021spinning} present different ways to backdoor LMs.
 We use their findings and the methodologies of \citep{zhang2021trojaning} to backdoor a pre-trained LM by fine-tuning on a poisonous data set in a white-box attack.
 Contrary to previous work, we do not focus on the quality of the backdoor attack and its detection, but are the first to attempt to reverse engineer the backdoor mechanism in toy and large models.
+We also are the first work connecting MLPs as being most important for the backdoor mechanism. \\

+There is previous work on backdoor defenses using pruning of neural networks \citep{fine_pruning, wu2021adversarial} that also lead to performance reduction, although we do not work on the granularity of individual network neurons, but transformer modules, and try to find minimal replacements instead of compressing existing neurons.
+Our work is also related to activation steering \citep{turner2023activation} and existing work measuring \citep{garg2018, lauscher-glavas-2019-consistently, pmlr-v139-liang21a} and mitigating social bias in embedding spaces \citep{Bolukbasi2016, Caliskan2017, zhao-etal-2018-learning, manzini-etal-2019-black, raunak-etal-2019-effective, liang-etal-2020-towards, ravfogel-etal-2020-null}, some of which also rely on finding directions in the embedding space using PCA.